DamienAllonsius/TaxiProblem/README.md

 # TaxiProblem
+-  Language : Python 3.6

-The taxi problem solved with reinforcement learning (MAXQ value fonction decomposition).
-Language : Python 3.6
+- Objective : solve the taxi problem with reinforcement learning (MAXQ value fonction decomposition).

-- For the moment, the taxi (green circle) has just to reach its target (the red small circle) as shown
+- For the moment, the taxi (green circle) has just to reach its target (the red small circle) as shown below.
+Only plain Q-Learning is implemented for the moment

 <p align="center">
 <img width="60%" src="screenshots/example.gif">
 </p>

-- How to use ?
+- How to use it ?
 Just run the main file
 ```
 python3 main.py
 ```